Welcome to today's edition of the Rush 24-7 podcast.

 We thought that that would have been a very great teachable moment for the Nobel Peace Prize winner to become involved in.

-I hope that somehow he will maybe just call Rush Limbaugh and just say, I'm glad you're back today.
+I hope that somehow he would maybe just call Rush Limbaugh and just say, I'm glad you're back today.

-That's uh Rocky Twyman, uh, ladies and gentlemen, who is the uh the founder of Pray at the Pump.
+That's Rocky Twyman, ladies and gentlemen, who is the founder of Pray at the Pump.

 And that was outside the White House yesterday.

-Now, this is the uh this is the first I heard of it.
+Now, this is the first I heard of it.

-Uh Patrick Gavin of uh Politico interviewed the Prey at the Pump founder, Rocky Twyman.
+Patrick Gavin of Politico interviewed the Pray at the Pump founder, Rocky Twyman.

-Now it's interesting that this guy says, you know, Obama is hoping Obama showed up to the hospital say hello.
+Now, it's interesting that this guy says, you know, Obama, he's hoping Obama showed up to the hospital to say hello.

 I'm a little queasy about mentioning it now, but I was hoping he wouldn't.

-I was I I as much I had as much stress over that as I had over trying to figure out what the chest pains were, because I kept expecting the door of the hospital room to open and a secret service guy to come in and say the president would like to come in and say hi.
+I had as much stress over that as I had over trying to figure out what the chest pains were because I kept expecting the door of the hospital room to open and a Secret Service guy to come in and say the president would like to come in and say hi.

-And Catherine said, Don't worry, that's never gonna happen.
+And Catherine said, don't worry, that's never going to happen.

-And then a nurse came, a male nurse came in and started joking.
+And then a nurse came, a male nurse came in and started joking, unknowing that I was even thinking about it.

-Unknowing that I was even thinking about the male nurse came in, um, it was Ray, I think, and he said, Hey, by the way, a couple secret service agents are out there uh surveying the place.
+His name was Ray, I think, and he said, hey, by the way, a couple Secret Service agents are out there surveying the place.

 And he started laughing.